Exawind/amr-wind/docs/sphinx/user/inputs_amr.rst

    **type:** List of 3 integers, mandatory

-   The number of cells in the coarset level of AMR hierarchy
+   The number of cells in the coarsest level of AMR hierarchy

 .. input_param:: amr.max_level